ulyssesdotcodes/nodysseus/README.md

 - Edges (connections/lines) define the relationships between nodes.
 - A node can have many parents, which pass data in, but only one child.
 - A node can reference another hidden node to copy its functionality.
 By default, nodes have no reference and simply pass along input data to their child
-- If a node references `arg`, it will draw use it's `value` like a javascript variable or function argument
+- If a node references `arg`, it will use its `value` like a javascript variable or function argument

 ## Editing